atolye15/checklist/checklists/crossbrowser-test.md

 - [ ] Test the project in bigger screen size
 So that you can start to check the responsiveness of the website.
 We should also control the design of the project in different screen sizes.

-- [ ] Test the project via different browsers on IOS
+- [ ] Test the project via different browsers on iOS device
-We do crossbrowser test on IOS mobile device via different browsers such as Safari, Chrome, Firefox.
+Especially check the project works correctly on Safari, and other browsers.

 - [ ] Test the project via different browsers on Android
 We do crossbrowser test on Android mobile device via different browsers such as Chrome, Firefox.